Francesco215/logvar_diffusion/README.md

 \frac{\partial L}{\partial \mu_\theta} = \frac{\mu_\theta - x_0}{\sigma_\phi^2}
 $$

 This resembles the gradient of the MSE loss, but weighted by the expected prediction error $\sigma_\phi^2$.
 This is good because it also act as a loss-weight mechanism, this way training is more stable.
+That's pretty nice because in [EDM2](https://arxiv.org/abs/2312.02696) the authors had to engineer externally a very similar loss weighting mechanism.

 ## The Score Function